tswiejkowski/react-native-nfc-passport-info/README.md

 # react-native-nfc-passport-info

-Read data from NFC passport, Vietnam CCCD for iOS and Android, reference from `NFCPassportReader` and `jmrtd`
+Read data from NFC passport, iOS and Android, reference from `NFCPassportReader` and `jmrtd`

 ## Installation